vokic/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] Squash the related commits together into a single coherent commit.
 - [ ] Stash the related commits under a new hash.

 #### Q26.
-Which of the following is true of the git push command?
+Which statement is true of the the git push command?

-- [x] By default a push doesn't send tags to the remote repository.
+- [x] By default, a push doesn't send tags to the remote repository.
-- [ ] Commits can only be tagged when they are created.
+- [ ] Commits can be tagged only when they are created.
 - [ ] Tags are pushed to the remote repository with their respective commits.
 - [ ] Only annotated tags are automatically pushed to the remote repository with a commit.